Advertiser Disclosure

 How Long Does It Take to Get a Tax Refund?

 When you pay taxes, there’s a good chance you will receive something back from the government.
 Over 100 million taxpayers received tax refunds for their 2021 returns.
-While that’s no guarantee, it happens to many people.
-But some people receive their tax refund sooner than others.
+While that’s no guarantee, and the exact refund amount you receive depends on your tax situation, it happens to many people.
+However, some people receive their tax refund sooner than others.
 So, if you happen to receive a tax refund, how long would it take?
 Understanding how the Internal Revenue Service (IRS) processes tax refunds can give you an idea of what to expect.
-You will also learn a few strategies that can help with getting your tax refund sooner.
+Capitalizing on credits like the Earned Income Tax Credit and the Additional Child Tax Credit can also make you more likely to receive a refund.
+You will also learn a few strategies that can help you get your tax refund sooner.

 The IRS and Tax Refunds